uengine-oss/kubernetes-in-pod/README.md

 <the external ip obtained from kind-cluster service>   www.service.com
 ```
+> You can get the external ip by hitting:  kubectl get svc kind-cluster

 If you use Istio, you only need to expose the istio-ingressgateway:
 > To install istio, follow the instruction: https://istio.io/latest/docs/setup/getting-started/